 Ensuring ASR Water Quality

-Although the water that is injected into City ASR wells has been treated, rigorous water quality testing and data collection are performed on water from the ASR wells to ensure that water quality meets state and federal standards.
-Data collected on the City’s ASR program are reported each year to the Oregon Department of Human Services Drinking Water Program.
-Learn more about Beaverton's drinking water quality
+Although the water that is injected into city ASR wells has been treated, rigorous water quality testing and data collection are performed on water from the ASR wells to ensure that water quality meets state and federal standards.
+Data collected on the city’s ASR program are reported each year to the Oregon Health Authority and the Oregon Water Resources Department.
+Learn more about Beaverton's drinking water quality.

 ASR Statistics / Facts

-- From June 2008 to October 2008, 328 MG of stored water were recovered from the ASR wells and pumped into City water mains to help meet summer customer demand.
+- In 2015, a total of 413.7 MG of stored water and native groundwater were recovered from the ASR wells to help meet summer customer drinking water consumption.

 - Drinking water from ASR wells represents up to 30 percent of daily water consumed in the summer period, and 16 percent of all water consumed in 2015 by Beaverton water customers.

 - Since 1999, the city has pumped out (recovered) over 3.71 billion gallons of potable water from ASR wells and native groundwater reserves to help meet peak summer season water demand.